This is a new service – your feedback will help us to improve it.

 The National Fire Chiefs Council (NFCC) report that to fully address recommendation 33.10b, fire and rescue services should review all training products to ensure that the hazards associated with external wall system failures are identified, including those related to Aluminium Composite Material (ACM) cladding, are covered, and then carry out training and assessment of all staff on how to identify control measures to respond to the hazard of fire spread in external wall systems.

-93% of services (40 services) have completed this recommendation and have trained all relevant staff using NFCC products.
+42 out of 43 services have completed this recommendation and have trained all relevant staff using NFCC products.
 This includes updated NFCC guidance and a suite of building information sheets to help services embed the lessons associated with fire spread on external walls of high-rise buildings.
-This represents a 2% increase from the previous NFCC survey completed in March 2023.

 All services have reviewed their training.